Joystream/joystream/README.md

 - **Description:** Discussion concerning testnet planning and release.
 - **When:** On-demand
 - **Where:** Zoom
-- **Participant:** Core release team _must_ be present, any one else is welcome (join Telegram for invite).
+- **Participant:** Core release team _must_ be present, anyone else is welcome (join Telegram for invite).
 - **Record&Publish:** YES, if no participant objects.

 <br />
 <img src="img/okr-section_new.svg" id="okr-system"/>

-Project management is primarily centred around planning and tracking OKRs.
+Project management is primarily centered around planning and tracking OKRs.
 OKRs is a planning and project management system, which can be reviewed in further detail [here](https://en.wikipedia.org/wiki/OKR).

 ### Assignment

 A key result can be _assigned_ to a mix of people or other objectives.
 The _assignment set_ of a key result constitutes the set of relevant actors, directly or indirectly - for OKRs, that are working to satisfy the result.
 Each assignment is given a weight from 0 to 1, and the total weight across an assignment set is 1.
-Some key results, in particular for very higher order OKRs, may not have assignments at all times.
+Some key results, in particular for very higher-order OKRs, may not have assignments at all times.

 ### OKR types